This Fairly Multicoloured, Ever-changing Skin

 I’d grasped an essence that touched the palette-box of skin;

-for in understanding that approaching others, it’s misguided to judge by its cover the book, our appearance nonetheless speaks
+judge by its cover the book, our appearance nonetheless speaks

 volumes of our values, how we look paints attitudes, our self-beliefs.